 Psychoanalysts have long been fascinated with creative artists, but have paid far less attention to the men and women who motivate, stimulate, and captivate them.
 The Muse counters this trend with nine original contributions from distinguished psychoanalysts, art historians, and literary ...

-Edited By Arnold WM Rachman
+By Arnold Rachman

 July 05, 2016

 The Budapest School of Psychoanalysis brings together a collection of expertly written pieces on the influence of the Budapest (Ferenczi) conception of analytic theory and practice on the evolution of psychoanalysis.
 It touches on major figures Sándor Ferenczi and Michael Balint whilst concurrently...